The British Royal Family Tree and Complete Line of Succession

 On Feb.
 9, 2021, HRH Princess Eugenie and Jack Brooksbank welcomed their first child, a son named August Brooksbank.
 Though he doesn’t have a royal title, August is 12th in line for the throne.

 Mark Cuthbert/Getty Images

-Born in 1964, HRH Prince Edward, Earl of Wessex, is the youngest sibling of King Charles.
+Born in 1964, HRH Prince Edward, former Earl of Wessex and now the Duke of Edinburgh, is the youngest sibling of King Charles.
 He was born before male primogeniture was abolished, and his place in the royal order of succession is after both of his older male siblings and their progeny.
 However, for the same reason, Edward, like his older brother, Prince Andrew, appears in the royal order of succession before his older sister, HRH Princess Anne.

 Edward married Sophie Rhys-Jones, now the Countess of Wessex, in 1999.
 The pair have two children, Viscount Severn James Mountbatten-Windsor and Lady Louise Mountbatten-Windsor.
 Interesting fact about Prince Edward: He is the one sibling of King Charles who has not been divorced.

 Next up in the British royal family tree: Prince Edward’s children.
 The second-born, James, came along in 2007.
 Although James is several years younger than his sister, Lady Louise Mountbatten-Windsor, he is higher in the order of succession because he was born prior to the elimination of male primogeniture.
 James’s title, Viscount Severn, makes him a peer of the king, rather than a commoner like the children of Prince Harry and Princesses Beatrice and Eugenie.
 It is also within James’s prerogative to take on the title of prince and the HRH styling when he reaches age 18 in 2025.
 Here’s how other British royal family members got their titles.